Valheim-Modding/Jotunn/JotunnLib/Documentation/tutorials/data/pieces.md

 The Blueprint rune, a custom item one of our developers has been working on, is intended to duplicate existing structures.
 In order to keep this example simple, we are not including this functionality, but are utilising these assets to provide an example of loading pieces via prefabs, so please bear in mind that while the code bellow is perfectly functional, there is no mesh/model associated with the following pieces due to the nature of their intended function.

 With that said, we will load two new pieces into the previously created blueprint piecetable via [PieceConfig's](xref:JotunnLib.Configs.PieceConfig).
-As with RecipeConfigs, PieceConfig's provide an abstraction to simplify access to properties required to setup piece build requirements.
+As with `RecipeConfigs`, `PieceConfig`'s provide an abstraction to simplify access to properties required to setup piece build requirements.
 The basic idea is similar.
-We load our asset, define our PieceConfig, and then add the resultant config via the manager's [AddPiece](xref:JotunnLib.Managers.PieceManager.AddPiece):
+We load our asset, define our `PieceConfig`, and then add the resultant config via the manager's [AddPiece](xref:JotunnLib.Managers.PieceManager.AddPiece):

 ```cs
 private void CreateRunePieces()